 BEING GOOD CITIZENS — The multimedia community loves us because we push the boundaries of what can be accomplished with GStreamer, and we stay true to the "upstream first" approach: we fix problems directly in the projects we depend on, instead of piling up nasty hacks in our application.

-- We have a long project history and we are here to stay.
-We have acquired a lot of experience that younger projects do not have.
+EXPERTISE — We're an established project with deep expertise that younger projects do not have, and we are here to stay.
 Don't make the mistake of "reinventing the wheel" like countless others.

 There are three main areas where you can contribute code:

-- PiTiVi's test suite (also written in Python).
-Feel like improving the quality of PiTiVi but not comfortable enough to jump into the "real" code?
+Pitivi's test suite (also written in Python).
+Feel like improving the quality of Pitivi but not comfortable enough to jump into the "real" code?
 This is for you!
-Writing dogtail scripts is incredibly easy and fun.
 There's always room for improvement and more comprehensive testing, so think about corner cases/reproducible bugs that you'd like to see systematically tested, and write some test cases for them!
-See the test suite page on the wiki.
+See the testing documentation page.

 GStreamer Editing Services, the C library on which Pitivi depends to do all the serious work.
 If you want to work on the backend, this is the way to go.